Juliya91/instacity-goteborg/README.md

 - I want the website's content to be regularly updated, so I can check to see if there are any new posts/pictures or locations added to summer/ winter pages.
 - I want to sign up to the Newsletter so that I can be kept informed via email about offers or any new updates.

+## Scope

+## Structure

+I decided to separate the website into four pages- the home page, summer page, winter page and sign up page.

+## Skeleton

+---

+## Surface

+I wanted to use simple layout with rounded shapes to buttons, navbar elements & images and colours of Gothenburg.

+### Images
+- Imagery is important, especially for image-based website.
+The hero image at the top of the home page is designed to be striking and catch the user's attention inviting to transition to the next pages.
+In the meantime, the "summer" and "winter" pages mostly consist of images.

+-   ### Design
+    -   #### Colour Scheme
+        - Main colors of the website are - blue, yellow and white.
+This colourscheme is consistant throughout all pages and is matching coat of arms of Gothenburg.
+    -   #### Typography
+        -   The Risque font used for big headings.
+While Raleway font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't loading.
+        Major Mono Display is easy to read and eyecatching font for the headings.
+Raleway is nicely spaced out and have thicknest that is perfectly matches the main headings font.